-Cake baking is an institution of British and Irish food; it is the backbone of all that is great in our food.
+Cake baking is an institution of British and Irish food.
 Nothing celebrates this tradition better than a sponge cake, and one filled to the brim with summer strawberries and freshly whipped cream - summer on a plate.

 This Strawberry and Cream Sponge cake is essentially a Victoria Sponge Cake but rather than a filling of jam, fresh fruits are used instead.

 The making of a Victoria Sponge cake is not as daunting as most people think, you just need to follow a few simple sponge cake making tips outlined below and watch your cake rise as light as a feather.